 allows the developer to concentrate more on business logic rather than

-this application code.
+this application code. - Database update checking

 In JDBC there is no check that always every user